Texas Gov. Abbott issues executive order prohibiting cities from requiring masks, vaccines

 “If Gov. Abbott really cares about the health and safety of Texas students, educators and their communities, he will give local school officials and health experts the option of requiring masks in their schools,” Ovidia Molina, president of the teachers union, said in a statement.

 Several Democrats blasted Abbott’s executive order Thursday, accusing the governor of caring more about his political career than his constituents.
-Abbott is running for reelection next year for a third term and two of his Republican primary challengers have criticized him as being overly reliant on the federal government in his response to the pandemic.
+Abbott is running for reelection next year for a third term, and two of his Republican primary challengers have criticized him as being overly reliant on the federal government in his response to the pandemic.

 “If he wasn’t running for office he’d be more responsible.
 Instead, people are going to get sick, or worse,” Texas state Rep. Diego Bernal (D) tweeted.